Q: What is the incubation period for HPV?

 Q: What is the amount of time that it takes between the initial exposure to a contact that was infected and until I will be able to see the genital warts?

 A: The median time for HPV infection to grow into a genital wart is 3-6 months.
 This is called the incubation period.
-The incubation period ranges from 1-8 months and many cases are visible within several months.
+The incubation period ranges from 1-8 months but in some cases growth can be detected as early as 2 weeks after contact while in other cases growths are not detected until over a year after contact.

 Q: What are the screening methods for HPV available for women?

-A: There are a number of different screening tests available for women which will result in the early detection and if necessary treatment of HPV infections.
+A: There are a number of different screening tests available for women which will result in the early detection of HPV infections.
 These screening tests include Pap smears and HPV DNA tests.
-Cancers and/or infections can be detected early and a treatment plan can be initiated before the infection has the change to further progress.
+Cancers and/or infections can be detected early and a treatment plan can be initiated before the infection has the chance to further progress.

 Q: How long does the average HPV infection last?

 A: The average HPV infection lasts at least 6 months.
-HPV infections containing the high risk strains last approximately 12 months.
+Low risk HPV infections have an average duration of 6 months.
+High risk HPV infection have an average duration of 12 months.

 Q: Can HPV infections go away on their own without being treated?